vertigg/HeistGemPriceChecker/Readme.md

 # How to use

-Press `Shift + F3` and press "detect gems".
-If unsuccessfull - play with threshold slider and repeat.
-Press "Price check" to get latest prices from poe.ninja API.
+Press `Shift + F3` while near heist curio boxes and press `Detect gems` button.
+If detection was unsuccessfull - play with threshold slider and repeat.
+Press `Price check` to get latest prices from poe.ninja API.
 You can close any active window by pressing `Escape` button.
 You can also close program by right-clicking heist coin icon in system tray.

 # TODO